yosoyjay/cyclecloud-llm/README.md

 The deployment of CycleCloud is done using Terraform and is configured using environmental variables described `variables.tf`.
 The variables without default values must be set and a template is provided in the file `.envrc.template` which can be copied to to `.envrc` to be used with [direnv](https://direnv.net/), or manually sourced (i.e. `source .envrc`).
 Note, `.envrc` is listed in the `.gitignore` file so it will not be accidentally committed.

-This deployment assumes that there is an existing virtual network and virtual network that can be peered to to avoid using public IPs.
+This deployment assumes that there is an existing virtual network and virtual network that can be peered to avoid using public IPs.

 Once the required environmental variables are set, the deployment can be done by running the following commands: